finos/perspective/docs/md/python.md

 `__init__`, it can be used without accessing the built C++ binary.

-Similar to the viewer API, `PerspectiveWidget` takes keyword arguments that transform the `View` under ownsership:
+Similar to the viewer API, `PerspectiveWidget` takes keyword arguments that transform the `View` under ownership:

 - `plugin`
 - `row_pivots`